 This webinar will discuss the revision process in all its forms, including explaining the difference between proofreading and revising, how to revise on your own, how to revise using Writing Center or peer feedback, and how to revise using faculty feedback.

 Synthesizing, the act of integrating different sources to support your ideas, is essential to advancing your academic argument.
 Join this webinar to learn how to approach synthesis and thesis development in your draft, helping you to integrate both to improve your writing.

 As a Walden student, you'll write many discussion posts in your courses.
 Attend this webinar to learn the Writing Center's tips on how to create strong discussion posts and how to respond to your classmates' discussion posts.

 Paragraphs are the building blocks of an academic essay, and the strength of your writing and argument depend on developing effective paragraphs.
-Learn how to develop effective academic paragraphs by using topic, analysis, evidence, and concluding sentences (including examples and explanation of the MEAL plan).
+Learn how to develop effective academic paragraphs by using topic, analysis, evidence, and concluding sentences (including an explanation of the MEAL plan).

 You will leave this webinar with a better understanding of the components of an effective paragraph, as well as tips for creating cohesion between and within paragraphs.